CDSoft/pp/README.md

 ![optional legend](doc/img/dpp-syntax.png)

 The image link in the output markdown document may have to be different than the actual path in the file system.
-This appends when then `.md` or `.html` are not generated in the same path than the source document.
+This happens when then `.md` or `.html` files are not generated in the same path than the source document.
 Brackets can be used to specify the part of the path that belongs to the generated image but not to the link in the output document.
 For instance a diagram declared as:

     ~~~~~ dot [mybuildpath/]img/diag42

 will be actually generated in:

-    mybuildpath/img/diag42
+    mybuildpath/img/diag42.png

 and the link in the output document will be:

-    img/diag42
+    img/diag42.png

 For instance, if you use Pandoc to generate HTML documents with diagrams in a different directory, there are two possibilities: